ivfreire/Apocalypse/README.md

 <img src="images/title.png" width="30%" align="center"/>

-Apocalypse is a simple game developed in C/C++ using SDL2 library for video rendering, event handling, threads etc.
+Apocalypse is a simple topdown shooter game created in C++ and using SDL2 library for handling graphics, audio and other stuff.
+This project is an attempt to learn how videgame engines work under the hood and get hands on code.
+The is still under development but the core mechanics already work.

 ## Getting started